,

 Message sent from:

 PE at St George’s School provides children with the knowledge and understanding, capabilities and attributes necessary for social and physical wellbeing now and in the future.
 Through high quality PE provision, children will be taught the skills needed which enable them to become physically confident in a way which supports their health and fitness.
 The PE curriculum at the school gives children the opportunities to become positive in their approach to physical activity, achieve personal success in the subject and develop a sense of pride that provides them with the confidence to try new sporting experiences through the next stages of their life.
+We are fortunate enough to be working with EPC who not only provide some fantastic after school clubs, but deliver specialised PE sessions.
+Each class will get the opportunity to participate in these sessions on a half termly basis, meaning the EPC coaches will deliver these sessions once a week, per class.

 Swimming and water safety

 We provide swimming in Key Stage 2 at a local swimming pool.
+Year 5 will access 8 weeks of swimming lessons.

 Following the curriculum, pupils are taught to: